circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 When invoking an executor in a `job` any keys in the job itself will override those of the executor invoked.
 For example, if your job declares a `docker` stanza, it will be used, in its entirety, instead of the one in your executor.

-There is **one exception** to this rule: `environment` variable maps are additive.
+**Note:** The `environment` variable maps are additive.
 If an `executor` has one of the same `environment` variables as the `job`, the value in the job will be used.
 For example, if you had the following configuration:

 ```yaml
 executors: